 The cutter heads on the front of the machines are powerful enough to spin 2 A380 aeroplanes, with a total of 2 revolutions per minute.

-The TBMs will start tunnelling from our site on Whitehall Street in Yarraville where the inbound exit and outbound entry are located and move south west towards the West Gate Freeway near South Kingsville where the inbound entry and outbound exits to the tunnel will be located.
+The TBMs have started tunnelling from our site on Whitehall Street in Yarraville where the inbound exit and outbound entry are located and they move south west towards the West Gate Freeway near South Kingsville where the inbound entry and outbound exits to the tunnel will be located.

-Work will start on the outbound tunnel first, closely followed by the inbound tunnel.
+Work has started on the outbound tunnel first, closely followed by the inbound tunnel.
 The longer outbound tunnel will take around 18 months to dig.

 Tunnelling tradition dictates a TBM cannot start work until it has been given a female name, a sign of good luck for the project ahead.
 This tradition dates back to the 1500s when miners and military engineers working with explosives, for underground excavation, prayed to Saint Barbara for protection.